maksharma/taxCalc/README.md

 # taxCalc
-Calculate taxes based on csv input based on the following conditions:
+Calculate taxes for a csv input based on the following conditions and prints the output on terminal:

 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable